Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-css-vars.md

 }
 ```

-So the cool part is we declare the `:root` section where we can make our variables this can be a lot of things including colours, paddings, spaces etc.
+So the cool part is we declare the `:root` section where we can make our variables.
+This can be many things, including colors, paddings, spaces, etc.

-In our example you can see we can even use them inside complicated css statements like the border one: `border-top: var(--border-small) solid var(--border-color);`.
+In our example, we can even use them inside complicated css statements like the border one: `border-top: var(--border-small) solid var(--border-color);`.
 As you can see, we can use two variables without problems here.

-Then in our code we use these variables like `var({name})` you have to replace the `{name}` with the actual name.
+Then in our code we use these variables like `var({name})`.
+You must replace the `{name}` with the actual name.

 You can see this in action in this Codepen.